CRS Club Resources

 Learn about the Fiscal Year 2022 Budget and Appropriations process with the following materials.

 Make your member of Congress a champion for change

 Use the Champions Scale to analyze where your congressional member stands in their level of support for the issues that matter most to you.
 Determining their position will help you decide what methods you will use to strengthen their collaboration.

 Take Action: Letters to Your Members of Congress

 One of the most important things you can do as an active citizen is build strong relationships with your members of Congress.
 Use these training materials to help your club members take action by writing letters to their members of Congress about CRS’ Impact Issues and policy focus.
 These resources will help support the actions in the Monthly Action Sheets.

 Letters to the Editor raise the awareness and educate members of your community about important issues and legislation.
 They can also capture the attention of members of Congress.
 Use these training materials to help your club members take action by writing Letters to the Editor about CRS’ Impact Issues and policy focus.
 These resources will help support the actions in the Monthly Action Sheets.

 Attending town halls sponsored by your member of Congress—whether in-person or virtual—is an opportunity to hear from your member, learn about their focus areas and raise your voice on issues that matter to you.
 Review these best practices to effectively participate in virtual and in-person town halls sponsored by your members of Congress.

-Our faith teaches us that we should serve the immediate needs of our global family through charitable works.
-Your school’s generosity through community giving helps us meet the needs of those who are most vulnerable right now.
-Explore three different options available as a community fundraiser: CRS Ark of Hope, CRS Table of Thanks, and Create Your Own Fundraiser.
+Our faith teaches us that we should serve the needs of our global family through charitable works.
+Your school’s generosity through fundraising as a community helps CRS meet the needs of people who are most vulnerable right now.
+Explore three different options to plan your community fundraiser: CRS Ark of Hope, CRS Table of Thanks, and the Create Your Own Fundraiser.

 How to Fundraise